johnRivs/wunderlist/README.md

 Most of the time, the methods will return an array containing the results of what you just did.
 For example, if you `createTask()`, it will return the task that was just created.
 Some methods (such as `deleteTask()`) will return a status code.
 You can always use `getStatusCode()` regardless of what the method returned.

 ##### How does it look like?
-In the current interation of this package, (almost) each method maps to a Wunderlist API endpoint.
-In the future, I might turn the interface to a more fluent one.
+Almost each method maps to a Wunderlist API endpoint:
-Right now, this is how the interface looks:
 ```php
 // Get all tasks for a given list
 $wunderlist->getTasks(['list_id' => 9876]);